-Northview Canadian High Yield Residential Fund ("Northview") is a "closed-end fund", as no further Units will be issued, formed in 2020 pursuant to an initial declaration of trust dated April 14, 2020 and amended and restated on September 29, 2020 (the "Declaration of Trust").
+On February 15, 2022, Northview completed its name change to Northview Fund from Northview Canadian High Yield Residential Fund.
+Northview is a closed-end fund, as no further Units will be issued, formed in 2020 pursuant to an initial declaration of trust dated April 14, 2020 and amended and restated on September 29, 2020 and February 15, 2022 (the "Declaration of Trust").
 Northview was established under the laws of the province of Ontario.
-The head and registered office of Northview is located at 3280 Bloor Street West, Centre Tower, Suite 1400, Toronto, Ontario, M8X 2X3.
-The principal business office of Northview is located at 200, 6131 6 Street SE, Calgary, Alberta.
-Northview's Class A units ("Class A Units") trade on the Toronto Stock Exchange under the symbol NHF.UN.
+The head and registered office of Northview is located at Suite 200, 6131 6 Street SE, Calgary, Alberta, T2H 1L9.
+Northview's Class A Units ("Class A Units") trade on the Toronto Stock Exchange ("TSX") under the symbol "NHF.UN".

-Northview was formed to acquire, own, and operate, indirectly, a geographically diversified portfolio comprised of income producing multi-residential suites, commercial real estate, and execusuites located primarily in secondary markets in British Columbia, Alberta, Saskatchewan, Québec, New Brunswick, Newfoundland and Labrador, the Northwest Territories, and Nunavut.
+Northview was formed to acquire, own, and operate, indirectly, a geographically diversified portfolio comprised of income producing multi-residential suites, commercial real estate, and execusuites located primarily in secondary markets in British Columbia, Alberta, Saskatchewan, Québec, New Brunswick, Newfoundland and Labrador, the Northwest Territories, and Nunavut (the "Portfolio").
+On November 2, 2020, Northview commenced its operating activities upon completion of plan of arrangement with Northview Apartment Real Estate Investment Trust ("Northview Apartment REIT"), resulting in Northview obtaining control of the Portfolio.